Audrey Horne: Twin Peaks revival series

 Fenn reprised her role as Audrey in the 2017 revival of Twin Peaks, first appearing in the episode "Part 12".
-She is depicted as being unhappily married to a man named Charlie (Clark Middleton), and trying to reconnect with her former lover Billy, who has gone missing.
-She and Charlie go to search for Billy at the Roadhouse, where the house band breaks into the "Audrey's Dance" theme music featured in the original series, and Audrey begins to dance.
+She is unhappily married to a man named Charlie (Clark Middleton), and openly discusses her lover Billy in front of Charlie.
+She spends a great deal of time trying to convince Charlie to help her search for Billy, who has gone missing, at the Roadhouse.
+However, leaving the house proves to be surprisingly difficult, as Audrey finds herself in circumstances vaguely reminiscent of The Exterminating Angel.

+Audrey and Charlie eventually manage to leave the house.
+At the Roadhouse, she is surprised when the house band breaks into the "Audrey's Dance" theme music featured in the original series.
+The dance floor clears out for her, and she begins to dance.
 Suddenly, a fight breaks out in the club and Audrey demands Charlie take her home.
 The club disappears and she finds herself in a bright white room.
 Once again, her fate is left ambiguous, although some critics speculated the ending was meant to suggest that she is either still in a coma, in a psychiatric hospital, or a "Lodge" similar to the one Cooper is imprisoned in at the end of season 2.
 Lynch has said that Audrey's eventual fate is left open to the viewer's interpretation.

-In the revival, Doc Hayward (Warren Frost) reveals that Cooper's evil doppelgänger visited her in the hospital shortly after the bank explosion; it is implied that the doppelgänger raped her, resulting in the birth of her sociopathic son, Richard (Eamon Farren).
+In his tie-in book Twin Peaks: The Final Dossier, series co-creator Mark Frost said that the bank vault explosion put Audrey in a coma.
+In the revival, Doc Hayward (Warren Frost) reveals that Cooper's evil doppelgänger visited her in the hospital shortly after the bank explosion.
+The series implies, and the book confirms, that the doppelgänger raped her, resulting in the birth of her sociopathic son, Richard (Eamon Farren).
+Audrey opened a beauty salon and married her financial advisor before going into seclusion.
+Although Audrey's fate is not known, "one troubling rumor suggests [that she lives in] a private care facility."

-In his spinoff book Twin Peaks: The Final Dossier, released shortly after the premier of the revival series, series co-creator Mark Frost explained Audrey's fate following the original series: She woke from her coma a month after the bank vault explosion, pregnant from having been raped by Cooper's doppelgänger, and opened a beauty salon.
-Ten years later, she married her financial advisor.
-She then went into seclusion.